Xubuntu: Xubuntu 11.10

 Xubuntu 11.10 was released on 13 October 2011, the same day that Ubuntu 11.10 was released.

 In this release gThumb became the new image viewer/organizer, Leafpad replaced Mousepad as the default text editor and LightDM was introduced as the log-in manager.
 The release also incorporated pastebinit for cut and paste actions.

-In reviewing Xubuntu 11.10 on the Acer eM350 netbook, Michael Reed of Linux Journal noted the extensive hardware support out of the box, attractive theme and good performance on 1 GB of RAM.
-He did remark on the inferior Adobe Flash performance compared to the Windows version of Flash, particularly in full screen mode, something common to all Linux Flash installations as well as the lack of native support for Samba networking, although he was quickly able to install this.
-Reed concluded "my overall assessment was that Xubuntu 11.10 was a better fit than Windows XP on this netbook.
-Being fair, one has to remember that XP is now ten years old.
-Xfce is going to get better and better, and it's already very comprehensive.
-There is a growing contingent of users for whom the direction that KDE4 and Gnome 3 have taken doesn't ring true, and increasingly, Xfce is going to be the first choice for them".

-In reviewing 11.10, Brian Masinick of IT Toolbox praised its low RAM usage and said the "Xubuntu 11.10 release is a fresh relief for those who simply want a nice, functional system.
-Xubuntu 11.10 delivers, and excels in providing a functional, no frills or surprises, responsive, and usable desktop system".

 Xubuntu 12.04 LTS

-Xubuntu 12.04 was released on 26 April 2012.
-It was a Long Term Support release and was supported for three years, until April 2016.
-This contrasts with Edubuntu, Kubuntu and Ubuntu 12.04 which, while also LTS releases, were all supported for five years.

 Xubuntu 12.04 incorporated many changes including some default shortcuts which were altered and new ones added, plus there were many appearance changes, including a new logo and wallpaper.
 Fixes were included for Greybird, Ubiquity, Plymouth, LightDM, and Terminal themes.

 The release shipped with version 3.2.14 of the Linux kernel.
 Pavucontrol was introduced to replace xfce4-mixer as it did not support PulseAudio.
 The Alacarte menu editor was used by default.

 The minimum system requirements for this release were 512 MiB of RAM, 5 GB of hard disk space, and a graphics card and monitor capable of at least 800×600 pixel resolution.

 Whisker Menu, a new application launcher for Xubuntu, was introduced via a Personal Package Archive for Xubuntu 12.04 LTS.
 It proved a popular option and later became the default launcher in Xubuntu 14.04 LTS.